k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

-To deploy a specific LU, right-click on its name in the project tree.
+To deploy a specific LU, right-click on its name in the Project Tree.
 In the context menu you can choose either Soft Deploy or Deploy.
 For more information about deploy options read [here](/articles/16_deploy_fabric/01_deploy_Fabric_project.md).

 </web>